distribuerede-systemer-2019/hackathon-server/readme.md

 - The system should operate as a client application on teller side, and a server application on the server side.
 - The system should provide an interactive interface for input (interactive command line, GUI, something).
 - The system should be persistent.
 The user accounts and balances should be preserved from session to session (Database, flat file, something).
+- The system should be non SQL-injectable.
+(See the branch `prepared-statements`)
 - The customer account should at least have the following information:
 ​
 1- Name: String